doctrine/orm/UPGRADE.md

 Method `Doctrine\ORM\EntityManagerInterface#copy()` never got its implementation and is removed in 3.0.

+## BC BREAK: Removed classes related to UUID and TABLE generator strategies

+The following classes have been removed:
+- `Doctrine\ORM\Id\TableGenerator`
+- `Doctrine\ORM\Id\UuidGenerator`

+Using the `UUID` strategy for generating identifiers is not supported anymore.

 # Upgrade to 2.10

 ## BC Break: Removed `TABLE` id generator strategy